 I'm noticing a lot of eye serums on the market now!
 Do I need a serum and cream for my eyes or just one product?

-“Just one product should suffice, depending whether you prefer a cream or a serum,” says Dr Jack.
+“Just one product should suffice, depending on whether you prefer a cream or a serum,” says Dr. Jack.
 This is where both doctors agree, “one good product,” confirms Karim.

 Does it matter how I apply my eye product?